iGEM-Aachen/wiki2021/README.md

 If you use subfolders under `img`, add the path your image as `../assets/img/subfolder/your-image.jpg`.
 Note that `../assets/img/` should always stay the same, as all images should be stored in this folder.

-`Alternative Text` is, obviously, the alternative text that will be shown when the image cannot be loaded.
-So also change this text to briefly descripe your image.
+In the second line, the `1` must be updated so that all images are numbered in order of appearance.
-Similarly, change `Description of the image` to the description you want to be shown under your image.
+Change `Description of the image` to the description you want to be shown under your image.

 ##### Formatting of images